 - Your perennials will do much better in the first year of planting, if you water regularly (soak thoroughly twice a week).
 Some perennials such as spiderwort (Tradescantia) will bloom almost all summer if you give them enough water.
 And do feed perennial flowers properly – you may do more harm than good if you ignore these guidelines.

 - Here’s how to deadhead your perennial flowers to get more blooms. (includes a video)

 If you hold back the water from perennial plants, understand this simple rule.

 There are some plant that will survive with reduced watering but no plants in our gardens thrive without adequate water.

-Here’s a simple but effective way to tell the light levels in your perennial garden.
-Some gardeners are also concerned about what they can grow in their gardens – do they have enough or too much sun for a plant they want to grow and that link will give you an instant evaluation.
+- Here’s a simple but effective way to tell the light levels in your perennial garden.
+Some gardeners are also concerned about what they can grow in their gardens.
+Do they have enough or too much sun for a plant they want to grow and this link will give you an instant evaluation?

 Long Blooming Perennial Plant Profiles